OutSystems/docs-product/src/deliver-mobile/distribute-pwa/intro.md

 You don't have to republish your app after changing the value of the **Distribute as PWA**.
 This change is applied in real-time.

-If you stage your app to another environment during the early access, for example to a production server, you need to connect to the environment with Service Studio and activate the PWA for that environment.

 ## Try out your progressive web app

 Here is how you can run your PWA.
 Go to app details and click **Distribute** tab: